Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-connecting.md

 Once this option is activated, the database denies any non-TLS connection.
 Consequently, your application must be configured to use TLS when connecting to the database.

-Some existing databases may not have TLS support activated yet.
-To activate TLS, you need to restart the database.
-Any action leading to a database restart (such as a plan update or an upgrade of the database) will activate TLS.

 Please note that while we strongly advise to use TLS, it remains an option, meaning that you can still access your database without it if needed.